MobiusHorizons/cbuild/README.md

 See [syntax.md](./syntax.md) for module syntax documentation.

 # Version 2
-Version 2.0 of the project represents a complete from-scratch rewrite of the project using the modular 'C' syntax.
+Version 2.0 of the project represents a complete, from scratch rewrite of the project using the modular `C` syntax.
 The project is self-hosted meaning it is used to compile itself, but the generated `C` source files are left in the repository so that it can be build with a simple `make`.

 Version 2.0 brings a number of enhancements over the original.
-* Unit Tests
-  Not nearly everything is covered yet, but they exist and get built by Travis
+* Unit Tests - Not nearly everything is covered yet, but they exist and get built by Travis

-* Better Lexer
-   Instead of using `flex` as the previous version did, this project uses a hand-coded lexer build after the style of Rob Pike's go template lexer.
+* Better Lexer - Instead of using `flex` as the previous version did, this project uses a hand-coded lexer build after the style of Rob Pike's go template lexer.

-* Real Parser
-  The first version just abused the lexer's features to determine syntax it would try to parse.
+* Real Parser - The first version just abused the lexer's features to determine syntax it would try to parse.
 As a result, many syntax errors would be pass through without any feedback, and get caught by the `C` compiler.
 The new hand coded parser is much better at catching syntax errors, and can provide useful error messages.

-* Error Messages
-  Useful error messages for incorrect syntax.
+* Error Messages - Useful error messages for incorrect syntax.

 # Cloning Instructions: